-Ashok Magadum is founder and CEO of Vidarka Technologies.
-He has a Masters from Manipal University and 21+ years of experience in design and development of various Video codecs to name a few MPEG-2/AVC/SVC/HEVC/Dolby Vision/Content Adaptive, Video Transcoding, Cloud Media Streaming, computer vision, ADAS, DSP, Embedded Systems and various Multimedia Technologies.
+Ashok Magadum is the Founder and CEO of Vidarka Technologies.
+He has a Master's from Manipal University and 21+ years of experience in the design and development of various Video codecs, to name a few MPEG-2/AVC/SVC/HEVC/Dolby Vision/Content Adaptive, Video Transcoding, Cloud Media Streaming, computer vision, ADAS, DSP, Embedded Systems and various Multimedia Technologies.

-He has worked for various Start-ups such as Ittiam System, Zenverge Inc, Saranyu Technologies and MNCs like NXP, Freescale and Samsung for design and development of many solutions.
+He has worked for various startups such as Ittiam System, Zenverge Inc, Saranyu Technologies, and MNCs like NXP, Freescale, and Samsung for the design and development of many solutions.

-For any queries or more details, please feel free to reach us at [email protected].
+For any queries or more details, please reach us at [email protected].